Jean-MarcHarvengt/TeensyCEC/README.md

 All emulators support both ILI9341 TFT and VGA output using the uVGA library https://github.com/qix67/uVGA
 <br>
-Can be compiled at 144MHz,180MHz qnd 240 MHz (180MHz is best for all!)
-NES requires 240Mhz for better performances.
+Can be compiled at 144MHz,180MHz qnd 240 MHz (180MHz is best for all!), only NES requires 240Mhz for better performances.